Beam-like topologically interlocked structures with hierarchical interlocking: Results and Discussion

 \subsection{Effect of surface morphology}

-We analyze the normalized load-deflection curves $F_y - \delta$ for beam-like TIS with different friction coefficients $\mu$, number of oscillations $n$, and amplitude $\mathcal{A}$ (see \autoref{fig:fdtrunc}).
+We analyze the normalized load-deflection curves $F_y - \delta$ for beam-like TIS with different friction coefficients $\mu$, number of oscillations $n$, and amplitude $\mathcal{A}$.
 To remove scalability effects, $F_y$ is normalized with respect to $h$, $t$, and $E$. $\delta$ is normalized with respect to $h$.
-In all the considered cases, the load-carrying capacity increases as a function of $\mu$, $n$, and $\mathcal{A}$.
-The complete study for all values of $\mu$, $n$, and $\mathcal{A}$ is presented in \ref{app:supplementary}.
+In all the considered cases, the load-carrying capacity increases as a function of $\mu$, $n$, and $\mathcal{A}$ (see \autoref{fig:fdtrunc}).
+The complete study for all values of $\mu$, $n$, and $\mathcal{A}$ is presented in \autoref{app:supplementary}.
 We can distinguish two different types of the $F_y - \delta$ curves.
-The first type (\autoref{fig:fdtrunc}a~and~c) follows a bell-shape behavior similar to other TIS~\citep{Mirkhalaf2019, Koureas2022, Dalaq2019}.
+The first type (\autoref{fig:fdtrunc}a~and~c) follows a bell-shape behavior similar to other TIS~\cite{Mirkhalaf2019, Koureas2022, Dalaq2019}.
 In the second one (\autoref{fig:fdtrunc}b with $\mu = 0.2$), there are more than one local maxima.
-In all of our cases with more than one local maxima, the first maximum is always the global maxima.
+In all of our cases with more than one local maxima, the first maximum is always the global maximum.

-The $F_y - \delta$ capacities are compared with the theoretical limit of the load-carrying capacity from our previous study with planar-faced beam-like TIS (dashed black line in Figure~\ref{fig:fdtrunc}).
-We see that, by increasing $n$ and $\mathcal{A}$, the structures approach the theoretical limit \textit{with much smaller, and realistic, $\mu$'s}.
-Moreover, for high values of $n$ and $\mathcal{A}$ (\textit{i.e.}, $n = 3$ and $\mathcal{A} = h/8$), $\mu$ does not affect the load-carrying capacity response.
-This demonstrates the main message of this paper, namely that using hierarchical interlocking through architecturing the surface-morphology enables us to reach the theoretical capacities of TIS with realistic friction coefficients.
+The $F_y - \delta$ capacities are compared with the theoretical limit of the load-carrying capacity from our previous study with planar-faced beam-like TIS (dashed black line in \autoref{fig:fdtrunc}).
+We see that, by increasing $n$ and $\mathcal{A}$, the structures approach the theoretical limit with much smaller, and realistic friction coefficients.
+Moreover, for high values of $n$ and $\mathcal{A}$ (\textit{i.e.}, $n = 3$ and $\mathcal{A} = h/16$), the effect of $\mu$ on the load-carrying capacity response becomes very small.
+This demonstrates that using hierarchical interlocking through architecting the surface morphology enables us to reach the theoretical capacities of TIS with realistic friction coefficients.
+In addition, \autoref{fig:f_max_mu_amp_n}a shows that the scaling of the structural load-carrying capacity with respect to the friction coefficient remains the same as observed in planar-faced TIS~\cite{Koureas2022,feldfogel2023scaling}.
+At the same level of normalized $F_\mathrm{max}$, the slope is the same between planar-faced and hierarchical TIS, but the level of friction (\textit{i.e.} $\mu$) at which this occurs is different.
+In the following, we will use this observation to characterize the effect of surface morphology on the mechanics of the interfaces.